Contrary to what you may have heard, olive oil does not lose its health benefits or become unhealthy when heated.

 Furthermore, it is not likely that you will exceed the smoke point of olive oil when cooking.
 Stovetop cooking does not usually 350ºF, even if you turn the burners to high and even if you turn your oven up to 450ºF, the food and oil does not reach that temperature.

 Watch this demonstration to learn more and learn more about the research here.

-We have heard that you should not cook with olive oil because the phenols will be destroyed by the heat--this is also not true.
+You may have also heard that you should not cook with olive oil because the phenols will be destroyed by the heat--this is also not true.
 It is true that phenols in olive oil are sensitive to heat.
 However, a recent study made a remarkable discovery.
 When cooking with extra virgin olive oil, the phenols move into the food.
 Potatoes fried in EVOO contained more phenols and antioxidants than potatoes boiled in water.
 Read more.

 What about the taste?

 The flavor compounds in olive oil are delicate and will evaporate when heated.
 Heating olive oil does not damage the health benefits but it will make the olive oil lose some flavor.
 Some people consider this to be a good thing as they do not want their foods to taste like olive oil.
 However, if you have an expensive olive oil with complex flavors, you may want to save it for finishing and cold uses.

 In conclusion, olive oil is safe to cook with.
 Heating olive oil will not destroy the health benefits or turn olive oil unhealthy.
 You can feel confident using olive oil in all of your recipes.